billthefarmer/blog/blog/content/post/2016-01-26-install-osx-el-capitan-on-a-pc-mbr.md

 ![Screenshot][3]

-The problem with creating a GPT partitioned disk and installing on it is that you end up with a bios boot menu item &#8216;Mac OSX&#8217; which you can&#8217;t delete, even using the Clover EFI shell or the linux utility efibootmgr.
-I&#8217;ve got two flavours of linux and efibootmgr refuses to work on both of them.
+The problem with creating a GPT partitioned disk and installing on it is that you end up with a bios boot menu item &lsquo;Mac OSX&rsquo; which you can&rsquo;t delete, even using the Clover EFI shell or the linux utility efibootmgr.
+I&rsquo;ve got two flavours of linux and efibootmgr refuses to work on both of them.
 It may be possible to get around this by installing on a USB drive.

 I have since found you need to run the Clover EFI shell while doing a UEFI boot to get access to the bios boot menu items.